mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We will report on:

-    * the number of Care Plan CCDAs received from outside sources.
-    * Pass or fail count on the Care Plan CCDAs received.
+We will report the number of Care Plan CCDAs received from outside sources.
+The Care Plan CCDA success rate will be calculated as the number of Care Plan CCDAs that pass validation (numerator) divided by the total number of Care Plan CCDAs received (denominator).
+Pass and fail counts will be tracked and reported.

 #### Expected Outcome(s)

-The number of CCDA Care Plans received into systems may not be very high.
+The number of Care Plan CCDAs received into systems may be low.
 MIE may produce test Care Plans to send into test systems to validate this functionality.
+The success rate (numerator: Care Plan CCDAs passing validation, denominator: Care Plan CCDAs received) will depend on the quality of CCDAs sent by external systems, which is outside of MIE's control.

 #### Care Setting(s)